Madhuchanda Ghosh (Doctoral Fellow)

 Her research interests include culture and society.

-Through her SYLFF research, she aims to delineate how a migrant community despite their liminal status, or perhaps because of it, helped shape the character of the city as we know it today.
+Through her SYLFF research, she aims to delineate how migrant communities despite their liminal status, or perhaps because of it, help shape the character of our city as we know it today.
+In facilitating a better understanding of the crucial role these communities played in the social, economic and cultural milieu of the city, it could open up new conversations regarding the identity of these communities as more than mere ‘minorities’.